saifuddin1703/saifuddin1703/README.md

 - 👋 Hi, I’m saifuddin
 - 👀 I’m interested in android development, backend development, machine learning.
-- 🌱 I’m currently learning Data Engineering.
+- 🌱 Currently exploring the internal of networking library like retrofit.

 <!---
 saifuddin1703/saifuddin1703 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.